 3.5 The original proof of Hilbert basis theorem Before we start with the details of the original Hilbert's proof, let us quickly review the historical development leading to the concept of Gröbner bases.
-In his paper of (1890) D. Hilbert [10] gave a proof of his famous Basis Theorem as well as of the structure and length of the sequence of syzygy modules of a polynomial system.
-Implicitly he also showed that the Hauptproblem (the main problem of the theory of polynomial ideals, according to B.L. van der Waerden), i.e. the problem whether $f \in I$ for a given polynomial f and polynomial ideal I, can be solved effectively.
-Hilberts solution of the Hauptproblem (and similar problems) was reinvestigated by G. Hermann [14] in (1926).
-She counted the field operations required in this effective procedure and arrived at a double exponential upper bound in the number of variables.
-In fact, Hermanns, or for that matter Hilberts, algorithm always actually achieves this worst case double exponential complexity.
-The next important step came when B. Buchberger, in his doctoral thesis [2] of (1965) advised by W. Gröbner, introduced the notion of a Gröbner basis (he did not call it this at that time) and also gave an algorithm for computing it.
-Gröbner bases are very special and useful bases for polynomial ideals.
-In subsequent publications Buchberger exhibited important additional applications of his Gröbner bases method, e.g. to the solution of systems of polynomial equations.
+In his paper of 1890 D. Hilbert [10] gave a proof of his famous Basis Theorem as well as of the structure and length of the sequence of syzygy modules of a polynomial system.
+Implicitly he also showed that the problem whether $f \in I$ for a given polynomial f and polynomial ideal I, can be solved effectively.
+Hilberts solution was reinvestigated by G. Hermann [17] in 1926.
+She counted the elementary operations required in this effective procedure and arrived at a double exponential upper bound in the number of variables.
+In fact, Hilberts algorithm always actually achieves this worst case complexity.
+The next important step was in 1965 when B. Buchberger, in his doctoral thesis [3] advised by W. Gröbner, introduced the notion of a Gröbner basis (he did not call it this at that time) and also gave an algorithm for computing it.
+In subsequent publications Buchberger exhibited important additional applications of his method, such as to the solution of systems of polynomial equations.
 In the worst case, Buchbergers Gröbner bases algorithm is also double exponential in the number of variables, but in practice there are many interesting examples which can be solved in reasonable time.
-But still, in the worst case, the double exponential behaviour is not avoided.
-And, in fact, it cannot be avoided by any algorithm capable of solving the Hauptproblem, as was shown by E.W.
+In fact, the double exponential behaviour cannot be avoided by any algorithm capable of solving the problem, as was shown in 1982 by E.W.
 Mayr and A.R.
-Meyer in [11] (1982).
-When we are solving systems of polynomial (algebraic) equations such as, $f_1(x_1,\ldots,x_n) = \ldots = f_m(x_1,\ldots,x_n) = 0$, the important parameters are the number of variables n and the degree d of the polynomials f_1, \ldots, f_m .
-The Buchberger algorithm for constructing Gröbner bases is at the same time a generalization of Euclids algorithm for computing the greatest common divisor (GCD) of univariate polynomials (the case n = 1) and of Gauss triangularization algorithm for linear systems (the case d = 1).
-Both these algorithms are concerned with solving systems of polynomial equations, and they determine a canonical basis (either the GCD of the inputs or a triangularized form of the system) for the given polynomial system.
-Buchbergers algorithm can be seen as a generalization to the case of arbitrary n and d.
+Meyer in [14].
+The Buchberger algorithm for constructing Gröbner bases is at the same time a generalization of Euclids algorithm for computing the greatest common divisor (GCD) of univariate polynomials (the case n = 1 where n is the number of variables) and of Gauss algorithm for linear systems (the case d = 1 where d is the degree of the polynomial).
+Both these algorithms are concerned with solving systems of polynomial equations, and they determine a canonical basis (either the GCD of the polynomials or a triangularized form of the system) for the given polynomial system.
+Buchberger's algorithm can be seen as a generalization to the case of arbitrary n and d.
 Let us reproduce Hilbert's proof from [10].
 Theorem 11 .
 Let F_1, F_2, F_3, \ldots , be an infinite series of forms of n variable x_1, \ldots, x_n .
 Then there are always a number m such that each form of that series can be expressed in the form : $$F = A_1F_1 + A_2F_2 + \ldots + A_mF_m,$$ where A_1, \ldots, A_m are suitable forms of the same n variables.